silverduckey/dotfiles/README.md

 ## Note:
-For people who use Arch or any Arch based distrobution then you will have to compile vim and lf from source with the following command:
+For people who use Arch or any Arch based distrobution then you will have to compile vim from source with the following command:
 ```
 git clone https://github.com/vim/vim.git
 cd vim